biocore/qurro/README.md

 a __"ranked"__ plot of taxa alongside a scatterplot showing the __log ratios__ of selected taxon abundances within samples.

-This tool is still being developed, so backwards-incompatibile changes might occur.
+This tool is still being developed, so backwards-incompatible changes might occur.
 If you have any questions, feel free to contact me at mfedarko@ucsd.edu.

 You can view a demo of RankRatioViz [here](https://fedarko.github.io/rrv/).